miekg/dnsfs/README.md

 A read-only DNS filesystem.
 Browse the DNS using the tools you know!

 Listing an empty directory will make DNSFS query a default set of qtypes.
-The types queried by default are: SOA, NS, MX, DNSKEY, TXT, A and AAAA.
+The types queried by default are: SOA, NS, MX, DNSKEY, DS, TXT, A and AAAA.

 Because the DNS is a not database, no subdomains are listed by default.
 For subdomains and other types to exist they have to be queried.
 I.e. you have to change directory into a subdomain to get it